The temporary impact of permanent employment incentives: Evidence from Italy

 \subsection{Difference in discontinuities}

 As a final exercise, we then combine both RD and DiD approaches by comparing conversion rates around the age-cutoff in 2018 against the same effect in the other years in the sample, when the age eligibility threshold was either lower, retroactively implemented, or not applicable altogether.
-In the presence of additional unobserved policies or treatments that are active at the same age-cutoff of the policy we are interested in (i.e., the hiring incentives) both in 2018 and in the previous years (and under the assumption that the effects of these unobserved treatments are constant in time and do not interact with the effect of hiring incentives in 2018), this setup allows us to wash out these confounding treatments and identify the effects of hiring incentives of 2018.
+In the presence of additional unobserved policies or treatments that are active at the same age-cutoff of the policy we are interested in (i.e., the hiring incentives) both in 2018 and in the previous years (and under the assumption that the effects of these unobserved treatments are constant in time and do not interact with the effect of hiring incentives in 2018), this setup allows us to wash out these confounding treatments and more sharply identify the effects of hiring incentives of 2018.

-To do so, we employ a Difference in Discontinuities design \citep{Grembi2016}, known also as RD-DiD (henceforth).
+We then employ a Difference in Discontinuities design \citep{Grembi2016}, known also as RD-DiD (henceforth).
 We use the same sample selection strategy as in the RD model discussed above, but extend the analysis to cover the years 2014–2017.
 The specification is the following: